BenGaraffa/final-year-project/README.md

-# Final year project

-A web application to help you choose a film from many platforms
+# Dissertation Project
+For my 3rd year university dissertation project created web application with the goal of letting the user choose a film from a selection of platforms and include a wide range of filters to help narrow the search down and finally adding some randomisation for users clouded by indecision.

+## Built Using
+- MongoDB
+- Express JS
+- React JS
+- Node JS